It is a mental disorder characterized by the state of emotional tension and stress caused by exhausting working conditions.

 This is unshakable, and all other appointments and work will have to wrap around you, or else don’t schedule them for that day.
 Set expectations around response time.

 Set specific “business hours” to answer emails and messages and let it be known that you are only available at that time.

 Schedule non-work events in your day, such as going for a walk, meeting a friend, or playing with your children.
-Basically anything that involves being away from work.
+Anything that involves being away from work.